Chapter III: Fostering a New Interdisciplinary Approach to Problems of Brain and Behavior, 1970-1974

 Taking Positions on Public Issues

-As part of SfN’s mission to represent neuroscience to the general public as socially beneficial and responsible, the Social Issues Committee alerted the Council to public debates, issues and controversies that were particularly relevant to neuroscientists or to international issues that affected the scientific community.
-The psychosurgery debate at the third meeting in 1973 was SfN’s first such foray into public issues.
-Psychosurgery had become the topic of intense public scrutiny in the 1970s, and was one of the most publically visible issues confronted by SfN in this early period.59 As with later issues, the SfN approach included expert discussion, consensus polling of the membership, and the readiness to present itself as the scientific authority.
-The Presidential Symposium featured a debate over a ban on the practice, proposed by the Potomac Chapter, that was covered in The New York Times.60 In the membership vote that followed, 89% of respondents rejected “the idea of using psychosurgery for the solution of social problems, 73 percent thought it should be available with safeguards, 82 percent wanted more research with adequate safeguards, and 76 percent favored the establishment of a commission to promulgate guidelines.”61 In 1977, Robert Doty submitted this poll in testifying on behalf of the Society before the National Commission for the Protection of Human Subjects in Biomedical and Behavioral Research, and he presented SfN’s recommendation “that psychosurgery be made available as a procedure of last resort for the desperately afflicted patient, but only in a context where careful evaluation is possible over a long period of time.”92 The practice was largely abandoned by the 1980s.
+As part of SfN’s mission to represent neuroscience to the general public as socially beneficial and responsible in these early years, the Social Issues Committee alerted the Council to public debates, issues and controversies that were particularly relevant to neuroscientists or to international issues, that affected the scientific community.
+The psychosurgery debate at the San Diego Meeting in 1973 was SfN’s first such foray into public issues.
+Psychosurgery had become the topic of intense public scrutiny in the 1970s and was one of the most publicly visible issues confronted by SfN in this early period.89 As with later issues, the SfN approach included expert discussion, consensus polling of the membership, and the readiness to present itself as the scientific authority.
+The Presidential Symposium featured a debate over a ban on the practice, proposed by the Potomac Chapter and covered in The New York Times.90 In the membership vote that followed, 89% of respondents rejected “the idea of using psychosurgery for the solution of social problems, 73% thought it should be available with safeguards, 82% wanted more research with adequate safeguards, and 76% favored the establishment of a commission to promulgate guidelines.”91 In 1977, Robert Doty submitted this poll in testifying on behalf of the Society before the National Commission for the Protection of Human Subjects in Biomedical and Behavioral Research, and he presented SfN’s recommendation “that psychosurgery be made available as a procedure of last resort for the desperately afflicted patient, but only in a context where careful evaluation is possible over a long period of time.”92 The practice was largely abandoned by the 1980s.

-Other examples of SfN response to public issues included a 1972 debate at the business meeting of a member-proposed resolution regarding the Soviet Union’s emigration policy for Jewish scientists.
-These discussions forced the SfN leadership to define the boundaries of its democratic identity as they considered moral and ethical issues that were not strictly scientific but nonetheless had an impact on the scientific community at large.63 Although the Council voted to approve the statement, it also created a Resolutions Committee to vet such politically charged proposals in the future.64
+Other examples of SfN response to public issues in this period included a 1972 debate at the business meeting of a member-proposed resolution regarding the Soviet Union’s emigration policy for Jewish scientists.
+These discussions forced the SfN leadership to define the boundaries of its democratic identity as they considered moral and ethical issues that were not strictly scientific but nonetheless had an impact on the scientific community at large.93 Although the Council voted to approve the statement, it also created a Resolutions Committee to vet such politically charged proposals in the future.94

 The spectacular growth of SfN during the 1970s reflects the self-reinforcing confluence of several factors.
 First, leaders of SfN brilliantly encouraged diversity while, at the same time, creating a unified identity.
 Second, federal funding for neuroscience rose rapidly during this period, a fact not unrelated to SfN efforts.
-Using the NINDS budget as an example of the growth in neuroscience funding, Congressional appropriations to this Institute increased from $97 million in 1970 to nearly $242 million in 1980.65 Third, neuroscientists had made a number of fundamental discoveries during this period of time.
-These discoveries not only merited Nobel Prizes within a few years, but also demonstrated the power of interdisciplinary efforts to understand the relationships between brain and behavior.
-The early SfN leadership wisely capitalized on this growing research capacity and scientific interest in neuroscience and thoughtfully invested it in programs that would further solidify and diversify the field.
-By the end of the decade, the stage was set for the new discipline to come of age.
+Using the NINDS budget as an example of the growth in neuroscience funding, Congressional appropriations to this institute increased from $97 million in 1970 to nearly $242 million in 1980.95 Third, neuroscientists had made a number of fundamental discoveries during this period of time.
+These discoveries not only merited nine Nobel Prizes by the year 2000, but also demonstrated the power of interdisciplinary efforts to understand the relationships between brain and behavior.
+The early SfN leadership wisely capitalized on this growing research capacity and scientific interest in neuroscience and invested it thoughtfully in programs that would further solidify and diversify the field.
+By the end of the first decade, the stage was set for the new discipline to come of age.

 SfN Central Office and Staff

-The Washington, DC area was the logical location for SfN headquarters and the organization relied on its close link to the National Academy of Sciences during its initial startup period.
+The Washington, D.C. area was the logical location for SfN headquarters and the organization relied on its close link to the National Academy of Sciences during its initial startup period.
 For two years, the SfN central office was located at the National Academy of Sciences on Constitution Avenue, before moving to offices in the Federation of American Societies for Experimental Biology (FASEB) building in Bethesda, Maryland.
-FASEB provided SfN with logistical support, particularly for the annual meeting, until the Society moved back into Washington, to 11 Dupont Circle, in January 1984.
-Three years later, SfN moved into larger quarters in the same building, remaining there until 2006, when the Society purchased its current building on 14th Street NW.1
+FASEB provided SfN with logistical support, particularly for the Annual Meeting, until the Society moved back into Washington, to 11 Dupont Circle, in January 1984.
+Three years later, SfN moved into larger quarters in the same building, remaining there until 2006, when the Society purchased its current building on 14th Street NW.96

 From the beginning, the diverse and rapidly growing Society required a significant amount of clerical and organizational assistance.
-In the fall of 1969, Louise Marshall hired an executive secretary, the first and, for some time, the only paid staff member.
-The initial responsibilities of this job included keeping the minutes at Council meetings, coordinating communications for the annual meeting, and maintaining membership applications.
-The first executive secretary served for 11 ½ years, hiring new staff to assist her as the workload increased; she was much beloved by the SfN leadership and members, and was awarded honorary membership in 1980 in recognition of her devotion and hard work.2
+In the fall of 1969, Louise Marshall hired an Executive Secretary, who was the first and, for some time, the only paid staff member.
+The initial responsibilities of this job included keeping the minutes at Council meetings, coordinating communications for the Annual Meeting, and maintaining membership applications.
+The first Executive Secretary, Marjorie Wilson, served for 11 ½ years, hiring new staff to assist her as the workload increased; she was much beloved by the SfN leadership and members, and was awarded honorary membership in 1980 in recognition of her devotion and hard work.97

 As the Society expanded, the staff grew along with it.
 By 1980, the staff included a membership director/bookkeeping manager, a publications director/newsletter managing editor, an administrative secretary, and a membership secretary.
 The executive secretary was replaced by an executive director with professional administrative experience, and a special projects coordinator came on board to work with the Committee on Animal Research and the Governmental and Public Affairs Committee.
-By 1987, there were a dozen individuals working in the central office at Dupont Circle. (see Figure 20); these gradually expanded to 50 staff in 12 departments by 1999.
+By 1987, there were a dozen individuals in six departments working in the central office at Dupont Circle. (see Figure 20); these gradually expanded to 50 staff in 12 departments by 1999.

 SfN Budgets and Financial Growth 1970-1990

-The Society treasurer’s annual reports, which were regularly published in the Neuroscience Newsletter, reveal the challenges of a growing organization.
-SfN in its first year, 1969-70, collected only $8,470 in member dues and relied heavily on a $20,000 grant from the National Academy of Sciences.
-Fortunately, its expenses were meager, only $6,288 for personnel and another $9000 for office costs.1 Another grant from the Sloan Foundation provided an additional cushion the following year, which was needed since the first annual meeting set the Society back $4,736, and the second around $10,000.
-Beginning with San Diego in 1973, though, the annual meeting became a revenue generator, earning $20,000 for SfN that year.
-By 1975, with dues revenues at nearly $60,000 and meeting registrations at $53,000, Treasurer Martin Larrabee report confidently that the Society had become independent of grant support and was able to maintain a 20 percent reserve.2
+The Society treasurer’s annual reports, which were regularly published in the Neuroscience Newsletter, revealed the challenges of a growing organization.
+SfN in its first year, 1969–70, collected only $8,470 in member dues and relied heavily on a $20,000 grant from the National Academy of Sciences.
+Fortunately, its expenses were meager, only $6,288 for personnel and another $9,000 for office costs.98 Another grant from the Sloan Foundation provided an additional cushion the following year, which was needed since the first Annual Meeting set the Society back $4,736, and the second around $10,000.
+Beginning with San Diego in 1973, however, the Annual Meeting became a revenue generator, earning $20,000 for SfN that year.
+By 1975, with dues revenues at nearly $60,000 and meeting registrations at $53,000, Treasurer Martin Larrabee was able to report confidently that the Society had become independent of grant support and could maintain a 20% reserve.99

-Building and investing a reserve became critically important in the late 1970s; although registration income continued to grow, the cost of printing the meeting program and abstracts book and distributing these to all members also grew, exceeding annual meeting revenues.
-In Fiscal Year 1980, for example, Treasurer Bernice Grafstein reported that the costs of annual meeting and related publications resulted in a $19,000 deficit, which had to be covered from the capital reserve fund.
-Dues, grants, and other income from regular operations adequately covered regular operating expenses.3
+Building and investing a reserve became critically important in the late 1970s; although registration income continued to grow, the costs of printing the meeting program and abstracts book and distributing these to all members also increased, often exceeding Annual Meeting revenues.
+In fiscal year 1980, for example, Treasurer Bernice Grafstein reported that the costs of Annual Meeting and related publications had resulted in a $19,000 deficit, which would necessarily be covered from the capital reserve fund.
+Dues, grants, and other income from regular operations adequately covered regular operating expenses.100

-Over the next decade, continued membership growth, income from exhibitors and increasingly professional management put the Society on a more stable footing, despite fluctuations.
-In 1989, the Treasurer was able to report an excess of $332,239 in revenues over expenses, and in 1990, the lower but still healthy figure of $159,858.
-Membership dues and annual meeting revenues were nearly equal contributors to the total revenue of $3.8 million, but general operations expenses now exceeded annual meeting costs by $500,000, with printing and mailing costs outweighing even salaries.101 Still, maintaining a reserve and ensuring financial viability would remain a challenge for SfN until the new millennium.
+Over the next decade, continued membership growth, income from exhibitors, and increasingly professional management put the Society on a more stable footing, despite occasional fluctuations.
+In 1989, the Treasurer was able to report an excess of $332,239 in revenues over expenses, and, in 1990, the lower but still healthy figure of $159,858.
+Membership dues and Annual Meeting revenues were nearly equal contributors to the total revenue of $3.8 million, but general operations expenses now exceeded Annual Meeting costs by $500,000, with printing and mailing costs outweighing even salaries.101 Still, maintaining a reserve and ensuring financial viability would remain a challenge for SfN until the new millennium.

 - Minutes of Second Council Meeting, January 22, 1970, p.
 1, SfN Archive.